Alumni Awards Nomination Form

 Stu Williams '70 – December Commencement

-Stu came to the University of Tampa, sight unseen, from Livingston New Jersey, when his parents dropped him off at McKay Hall.
+Williams came to The University of Tampa, sight unseen, from Livingston, NJ, when his parents dropped him off at McKay Hall.
 UT was a life changing experience as he was a first-generation college student.
-He made wonderful lifelong friends, learned so much from the Professors and was a member of Tau Kappa Epsilon fraternity.
+He made wonderful lifelong friends, learned so much from the professors and was a member of Tau Kappa Epsilon fraternity.

-After graduating the University of Tampa in 1970 with a degree in Economics, Stu entered the banking industry and held Executive Management positions with several regional banks in Jacksonville and Tampa.
+After graduating The University of Tampa with a degree in economics, Williams entered the banking industry and held executive management positions with several regional banks in Jacksonville and Tampa.

-Stu earned his MBA from Jacksonville University and also earned a graduate degree in Banking from the Stonier Graduate School of Banking at Rutgers University
+Williams earned his MBA from Jacksonville University and also earned a graduate degree in banking from the Stonier Graduate School of Banking at Rutgers University.

-He retired from SunTrust Banks in 2013 but continued to build mortgage sales organizations for four other financial institutions.
+He retired from SunTrust Bank in 2013 and has continued to build mortgage sales organizations for four other financial institutions.
+He is presently the Tampa area sales manager for Fifth Third Bank Mortgage.

-Stu has been very heavily involved in the communities where he has lived.
+Williams has been very heavily involved in the communities where he has lived.
 In Jacksonville and Ponte Vedra Beach he chaired the Jacksonville Urban League, Jacksonville Economic Development Corporation, First Coast Black Business Investment Corporation and the Jacksonville University Council.
-He was also President and member of the Ponte Vedra Volunteer Fire Department.
+He was also president and member of the Ponte Vedra Volunteer Fire Department.

-As a result of his community involvement Stu was selected to carry the Olympic Torch for the 1996 Summer Olympics and the 2002 Winter Olympics when the torch came through Northeast Florida.
+As a result of his community involvement Williams was selected to carry the Olympic Torch for the 1996 Summer Olympics and the 2002 Winter Olympics when the torch came through Northeast Florida.

-In Tampa he graduated from the FBI Citizens’ Academy and Leadership Tampa Bay.
-He chaired Leadership Tampa Bay in 2017.
-He currently serves on the Board and Executive Committee of The Florida Aquarium and on the Palm Harbor Special Fire District Pension Board.
+In Tampa he graduated from the FBI Citizens’ Academy and Leadership Tampa Bay, which he chaired in 2017.
+He currently serves on the board and executive committee of The Florida Aquarium and on the Palm Harbor Special Fire District Pension Board.

 His love for The University of Tampa continued immediately after graduation.
 He became a member of the Board of Counselors and the Tampa Quarterback Club.
 Upon his return to Tampa in 2008 he joined the Board of Fellows, the Financial Ambassadors Council and is the Fellows representative on the Board of Trustees Athletic Committee.